-Andbank supports new technologies and has cutting-edge technical resources to detect suspicious patterns of behaviour and operations related to money laundering or the financing of terrorism.
+Andbank supports new technologies and has cutting-edge technical resources to detect suspicious patterns of behaviour and operations related to money laundering or the financing of terrorism

-The regulatory compliance function is focused on carrying out an independent review to provide sufficient guarantees when contracting new customers.
+The regulatory compliance function is focused on carrying out an independent review to provide sufficient quarantees when contracting new customers.
 This process is not just limited to accepting customers, it is also vital to perform ongoing monitoring to guarantee adequate knowledge of our customers at all times and therefore be able to detect transactions which could breach prevailing legislation.

 For the purpose of standardisation and increasing efficiency with regard to the control over potential compliance risks, the function has prepared a procedures manual containing the activities through which risks are managed.
-This manual is updated in accordance with local regulations and international standards.
+This manual is updated in accordance with local regulations and international standards

-In order to reinforce good governance in this field, critical for any financial institution, Andbank has set up various committees in which senior management participates and in which the contracting of especially relevant customers is reviewed.
-A follow up is also carried out of the measures taken by the regulatory compliance function, making as many decisions as considered necessary for the aforementioned purposes.
+The Principality of Andorra approved Law 9/2016 of 30 November 2016 on the automatic exchange of information in In order to reinforce good governance in this field, critical for tax matters, which sets out the principles established by the OECD for Common Reporting Standards (CRS), included in the any financial institution, Andbank has set up various committees in which senior management participates and in which the Convention on Mutual Administrative Assistance (CMAA) in Tax contracting of especially relevant customers is reviewed.
+A Matters, in relation to the automatic exchange between follow up is also carried out of the measures taken by the competent authorities in member countries on certain regulatory compliance function, making as many decisions as information in tax matters.
+The Law was published on the considered necessary for the aforementioned purposes. website of the Official Gazette of the Principality of Andorra (BOPA) (www.bopa.ad).